Zaid2724/kubernetes_zero_to_hero/README.md

 But imagine you have:

-500 containers
-Multiple servers, High traffic, Application failures, Multiple environments, New application releases
+500 containers, Multiple servers, High traffic, Application failures, Multiple environments, New application releases

 Managing all of this manually becomes difficult.